 http://www.ebi.ac.uk/chebi/.
 Chemical Entities of Biological Interest (ChEBI).
 A database of the small molecules of biochemistry, from the European Bioinformatics Institute.

-http://biocyc.org/.
+https://biocyc.org/.
 "BioCyc is a collection of 3563 Pathway/Genome Databases.
 Each database in the BioCyc collection describes the genome and metabolic pathways of a single organism."
-(September 2014; the number of databases increases over time.)
+(September 2014: the number of databases increases over time.) ( Added May 9, 2017...
+April 2016: Access to much of the site now requires a subscription.
+Many universities will provide access.)
 From SRI International.

 The following article is a useful introduction to BioCyc...
 P D Karp et al, BioCyc: Microbial Genomes and Cellular Networks.
 Microbe 6:176, 4/11.
 Freely available at: http://www.microbemagazine.org/index.php?option=com_content&view=article&id=3283:biocyc-microbial-genomes-and-cellular-networks&catid=730&Itemid=967.